ipunkt/KanboardFocusLightbox/README.md

 # KanboardFocusLightbox

-Focus on Lightbox when the site is loaded
+This plugin offers the possibility to focus on Lightbox when the site is loaded.